 Median earnings were by place of residence for 2021 were also lower in Hull with full-time workers earning £510 as a gross weekly wage compared to £569 across Yorkshire and Humber and £613 for Great Britain, and lower among women in Hull compared to men (£453 versus £574).
 Hourly pay excluding overtime was £12.48 per hour among Hull workers compared to £14.21 across the region and £15.65 for Great Britain.
 However, median earnings were by place of work for 2021 in Hull were slightly higher than the region (£613 versus £601) for full-time male workers and similar to the region for females (£497 versus £498).
 This illustrates that those who come into Hull to work who live outside Hull tend to have higher earnings than those who live in Hull.

-The median gross weekly earnings among people aged 16+ years in Hull for 2021 was £422 which was among the lowest across the region with only North East Lincolnshire having a similar figure (£420).
+The median gross weekly earnings among people aged 16+ years in Hull for 2023 was £486 which was among the lowest across the region.

 This figure is the median gross weekly earnings before tax, national insurance and other deductions of full-time and part-time employees paid through the PAYE (pay as you earn) system excluding over-time.